Among all the islands of the Caribbean, there are a few that deserve a stop: the islands of Guadeloupe.

 All year round!!!

 If you are afraid of the heat, prefer November, which is in low season and very attractive for your budget.
 However, be careful in September-October, a period of cyclones that could tarnish your stay.
-Luckily there are not any every year.
+Luckily they do not occur every year.

 This small town of 17,000 inhabitants is part of the “Riviera” of the islands of Guadeloupe.
-Protected by a beautiful turquoise lagoon, it is ideally situated for excursions around the island, or to take advantage of the trade winds in the evening at sunset.
+Protected by a beautiful turquoise lagoon, it is ideally situated for excursions around the island, or to take advantage of the trade winds at sunset.

 From small simple accommodation to waterfront bungalows, its shallow lagoon beach is ideal for families with children.
 Many small restaurants along the harbour in the evenings will delight your taste buds with their grilled lobsters and local specialities.